GET IN TOUCH

 Immediate Effects

-- Ten-day hold: Funds remain frozen for ten business days before transfer, giving taxpayers time to file exemption claims or arrange payments with creditors.
+• Ten-day hold — Funds remain frozen for ten days before transfer, giving taxpayers time to file exemption claims before funds are sent.

-- Single action: The levy applies only to funds available at the service.
-Future deposits are not included unless creditors file another levy notice.
+• Single action — The levy applies only to funds available at the time of service.
+Future deposits are not included unless a new levy notice is issued.

 Ongoing Implications